omni-us/jsonargparse/DOCUMENTATION.rst

 An experimental ``omegaconf+`` parser mode is available, which addresses the limitations of the ``omegaconf`` mode mentioned earlier.
 Instead of applying OmegaConf resolvers to each YAML config individually, the resolving is performed once at the end of the parsing process.
-As a result, in nested sub-configs, references to nodes must be either relative or parser-level absolute to function correctly.
+As a result, in nested subconfigs, references to nodes must be either relative or parser-level absolute to function correctly.
 Alternatively, you can ``set_parsing_settings(omegaconf_absolute_to_relative_paths=True)`` to enable